Want to see the doctor? Our appointment system for routine appointments is based on 10 minute appointments.

 We offer a limited number of routine same day appointments which are only available to reserve from 8am on the day.
 These can be booked on line from 8am and from 8am by telephone or in person.

-If you consider your illness requires urgent attention and all routine same day appointments have been booked you will be asked to provide details of the nature of the health problem to pass to the doctor for triage.
-Where the doctor assesses the health condition, based on this information, to warrant an urgent appointment for that day we will offer one.
+If you consider your illness as requiring urgent attention and all routine same day appointments have been booked you will be asked to provide details of the nature of the health problem which will be passed to the doctor for triage.
+This is where the doctor assesses the health condition based on this information and decides if it warrants an urgent appointment for that day and if so we will offer one.
 The doctors have just a few minutes to see each patient at these appointments and will deal with just the most urgent of problems.
 We cannot guarantee which doctor you will be seeing for these consultations and it is possible that the doctor will be running late.
-It is unlikely that ongoing long-term health problems can be managed in these consultations.
+It is unlikely that on-going long-term health problems can be managed in these consultations.

 Advance Appointments with the doctors can be reserved up to four weeks in advance.
 If you have an on-going medical problem which the doctor is monitoring you will be asked to use one of these appointments for your return visit.
 Please, where possible, reserve your return appointment at the reception desk before leaving the premises, on your way out.
 For on-going medical problems we urge you to see the same doctor at each visit and reserve your appointment with us well in advance.

 Patients can now see a local GP, Physio and Phlebotomist (blood taker) for routine appointments on weekday evenings and at weekends.